olivier-kozak/InlineResources/README.md

         target_link_libraries(MyProgram ${InlineResources_LIBRARY})
         ```

-* You can access your resources as follows:
+* You can now access your resources as follows:
     ```
     #include <InlineResources.h>